jhudsl/tidyversecourse/docs/03-tidying.md

 ## #   Burglary <dbl>, `Larceny-\ntheft` <dbl>, `Motor \nvehicle \ntheft` <dbl>
 ```

-IF we take a look at what information is stored in each column...
+If we take a look at what information is stored in each column...

 ```r